 It is here proposed to analyze knowledge management research from four main perspectives.
 These alternative realities are different meta-theoretical assumptions about the nature of social science.
-The empirical paradigm where its explanatory power establishes causal variables between variables.
+The empirical paradigm, where its explanatory power establishes causal variables between variables.
 The knowledge systems and the knowledge technology relations have a concrete, actual existence and systematic character producing quantitative and qualitative findings according to the need of the societies and businesses.
 The business world is considered primarily conflict-free and harmonious at a higher level of aggregation.
-50% of the studies in 2018 versus 45% of the 2019 papers belong here compared to 38% in 2020 and 36% in 2021.
+50% of the studies in 2018 versus 45% of the 2019 papers belong here, compared to 38% in 2020, 36% in 2021, and 31% in 2022.
 The trend is towards fewer traditional empirical papers and more subjective and exploring papers.
 We explain the change towards more articles about green sustainable business models and a new class of younger European researchers and consultants.
 Today's green reality is a higher external complexity met by clarified subjective and action-based business models.
 The modus is explorative versus explaining business models.
-ECKM is in 2021, starting to complete this change in the content of their academic papers.
+ECKM is in 2021 and 2022, starting to complete this change in the content of their academic papers.

-The materialistic political paradigm where physical events and behavior are the surface manifestations of underlying mechanisms.
+In the materialistic political paradigm, physical events and behavior are the surface manifestations of underlying mechanisms.
 The materialistic paradigm relies on the assumption of predictable uniformities in the knowledge systems.
-The world of knowledge systems exchanges is defined by concrete, measurable, ontologically fundamental structures and the interdependencies in knowledge systems.
-20 % of the studies in 2018 are here versus 21% in the 2019 conference, 16% in 2020, and 15% in 2021.
+The world of knowledge systems exchanges is defined by concrete, measurable, ontologically fundamental structures and interdependencies in knowledge systems.
+20 % of the studies in 2018 are here versus 21% in the 2019 conference, 16% in 2020, 15% in 2021, and 13% in 2022.

-The clarified subjectivity paradigm holds that social reality does not exist in any concrete sense but is the product of individuals and organizations' subjective and inter-subjective experiences.
-According to this paradigm, knowledge behavior must be understood from the employee and organization's viewpoint rather than from the outside observer.
+The clarified subjectivity paradigm holds that social reality does not exist in any concrete sense but is the product of individuals' and organizations' subjective and inter-subjective experiences.
+According to this paradigm, knowledge behavior must be understood from the employee and organization's viewpoint rather than the outside observer.
 We can only get such understanding by direct, give-and-take interaction with the employees and organizations.
-We can, of course, get in surveys as questionnaires, but then we are defining the questions and the business situation.
-25% of the studies in 2018 are here versus 27% of the 2019 studies, 32% of the 2020 studies, and 35% of the 2021 studies.
-The action paradigm (5% of the studies in 2018 and 7% of the studies in 2019 compared to 14% in 2020 and 15% in 2021 studies) also assumes that what passes for reality is socially determined.
-The move towards clarifying subjective and action-based paradigms in 2020 and 2021 is significant.
+We can get in surveys as questionnaires, but then we define the questions and the business situation.
+25% of the studies in 2018 are here versus 27% of 2019, 32% of 2020, 35% of 2021, and 36% of 2022.
+The action paradigm (5% of the studies in 2018 and 7% of the studies in 2019 compared to 14% in 2020,15% in 2021, and 20% of the 2022 studies) also assumes that what passes for reality is socially determined.
+The move towards clarifying subjective and action-based paradigms in 2020, 2021, and 2022 is significant.
+Most ECKM studies are now found within the clarified subjectivity and action paradigm.
+The change is impressive over a concise period.
+The change represents a movement from explaining to exploring and exploiting studies.
+Most studies are empirical, but the findings are discussed through open-sensitizing glasses rather than definitive glasses.
+The implications and interpretations are drawn much further, representing complex issues like sustainability, digitalizing, globalization, robotics, and Al. In some studies within the clarified paradigm, the empirical part is constructed to grasp future implications.